bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Firefox for Android49+iOS Safari10+Chrome for Android54+Android WebView54+Samsung Internet6.0+Opera Mobile41+

-[Element/replaceWith](https://developer.mozilla.org/en-US/docs/Web/API/Element/replaceWith "The Element.replaceWith() method replaces this Element in the children list of its parent with a set of Node or DOMString objects.
-DOMString objects are inserted as equivalent Text nodes.")
+[Element/replaceWith](https://developer.mozilla.org/en-US/docs/Web/API/Element/replaceWith 'The Element.replaceWith() method replaces this Element in the children list of its parent with a set of Node or DOMString objects.
+DOMString objects are inserted as equivalent Text nodes.')

 In all current engines.